leek/node-pixelserv/README.md

 From the Pixelserv website:

 > Pixelserv is a super minimal webserver, it's one and only purpose is serving a 1x1 pixel transparent gif file.
-Using some creative firewalling (netfilter/iptables) rules you can redirect some webrequests (for adds for example) to pixelserv.
+Using some creative firewalling (netfilter/iptables) rules you can redirect some webrequests (advertisements, for example) to pixelserv.